Juan José de Amézaga: 1947

 The year 1947 opened with Amézaga, younger by several years than his successor, preparing to step down as President in favour of his elected successor, Tomás Berreta, who was already aged in his 70s.
 Berreta's Presidency was to last barely 5 months, since he was to die in office.

+Literary works

+In addition to his activities as a politician, Amézaga was the author of various published works on penal and civil law, one of which, De las Nulidades en General (On Nullities in General), won a prize offered by the Law School of his alma mater.
+Additionally, he wrote numerous articles for periodicals that dealt with labor, social welfare, and legal topics.